 Be bold and chart new territory.
 Expanding on the previous point, uniformity is another migraine waiting to happen for a hiring manager.
-When it comes to recruiting, there aren’t many things more trying than an endless parade of candidates that act, look, and speak the same.
+When it comes to recruiting(especially sales recruiting), there aren’t many things more trying than an endless parade of candidates that act, look, and speak the same.

 That’s yet another reason why you shouldn’t hesitate to be bold and different – within reason, of course.
 And that boldness can take many different forms:

 Close with gusto.
-For sales calls, you probably have a stable of emphatic sayings and stories that help you seal the deal.
+In your daily sales role, you probably have a stable of emphatic sayings and stories that help you seal the deal.
 Or at least progress the customer further down the funnel.

-Doesn’t it make sense to be just as prepared to close on an interview?
+Doesn’t it make sense to be just as prepared to close a sales interview?
 Sure, every candidate is going to do some background research and speak knowledgeably about the job and company.
 But how many have worked on putting a convincing bow around the interview?